 Vancomycin Capsules Description

 The 250 mg capsules contain vancomycin hydrochloride equivalent to 250 mg (0.17 mmol) vancomycin.
-The inactive ingredients are polyethylene glycol, yellow iron oxide, black iron oxide, FD&C Blue No. 2, titanium dioxide, and gelatin.
-The capsules are printed with ink containing shellac, povidone, propylene glycol, titanium dioxide and sodium hydroxide.
+These capsules also contain polyethylene glycol 6000, yellow iron oxide, titanium dioxide, FD&C Blue No. 1, sodium lauryl sulfate, gelatin.

 Vancomycin Capsules - Clinical Pharmacology